SnmLogic/Guess-a-number-game/README.md

 2. Ask the user to guess that random number
 3. If the guess is correct then add a point and if it was wrong then increase the value of the guess variable by 1.
 4. At the end print the total number of guesses and points
-5. Make sure to ask the name of the user at the start.
+5. Make sure to ask the name of the user at the start

+#### How to download code ???
+Hey mate, just click on the green `Code v` button and then click on the download zip button or if you have git installed then you can clone this repo.